White Mulberry

 • Morus tatarica L.

 The white mulberry is widely cultivated to feed the silkworms employed in the commercial production of silk.
-It is also notable for the rapid release of its pollen, which is launched at over half the speed of sound.
+It is also notable for the rapid release of its pollen, which is launched at greater than half the speed of sound.
 Its berries are edible when ripe.

 « Back to Glossary Index